 So, there was this one time I was driving through a rainforest with my family on a narrow road (one driving lane, with two directions of traffic) and another car needed to get past and we had a piece of our tire hanging off the edge of a cliff…. do I have your attention yet?!?!
 So obviously we survived, but, my oh my, what a memorable experience!
-This Rainforest BINGO game is a much safer way to explore the Rainforest!
-It’s the newest in our collection of more than 250 free printables!
+This Rainforest Animal Bingo Printable Game is a much safer way to explore the Rainforest in preschool and kindergarten!
+Kids love the rainforest activity for preschool.
+So do parents and teachers!
+It is easy to prep and is played just like the classic game of Bingo!
+Help your students learn new vocabulary, habitats, and animal characteristics with this free printable game.

 I bet you didn’t know that there is actually a small rainforest in the Republic of Georgia.
 We lived over there for 9 years and until we started driving down that crazy one-lane road, I didn’t realize it either.